amandakoire/amandakoire.github.io/events.md

 Lecture: **Dr. Diane Greene Foster, PhD & Dr. Antonia Biggs, PhD**, Authors of The Turnaway Study, "Implications of Dobbs V Women’s Health on Pregnant People’s Psychological, Health and Financial Wellbeing", **June 17 at 7 PM EST** [Recording](https://youtu.be/aWl0DikcGKU)

 Lecture: **Dr. Martha Zimmerman, PhD**, Assistant Professor, UMass Chan Medical School, "Perinatal Mood and Anxiety Disorders: The Perinatal Mental Health Care Pathway",  **July 17 at 7PM EST** [Recording](https://youtu.be/fSUkwK4XB8s)

+**September**\
+Residency Panel- Thursday, September 12, at 7 PM ET\
+Description: Hear from current residents at UCLA, Penn, Montefiore, & Brigham and Women's about their residency experience, application and residency advice, and the reproductive psychiatry opportunities at their respective programs!

+Lecture: **Dr. Susan Hatters Friedman**, Resnick Professor of Forensic Psychiatry at Case Western Reserve University, past president of the American Academy of Psychiatry and the Law (AAPL), "Child Murder by Mothers: Mental Health and Motives", **Tuesday, September 17, at 7 PM ET**

 **2023**